kaituoxu/Listen-Attend-Spell/README.md

 # Listen, Attend and Spell
-A PyTorch implementation of Listen, Attend and Spell (LAS) [1], an end-to-end automatic speech recognition framework.
+A PyTorch implementation of Listen, Attend and Spell (LAS) [1], an end-to-end automatic speech recognition framework, which directly converts acoustic features to character sequence using only one nueral network.

 ## Install
 - Python3 (Recommend Anaconda)